aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 The same backend application is also available as a **MPA** using ASP.NET **MVC**, **Web API** and **jQuery**.
-All functionality is identical with the SPA Angular application.
+All functionality is identical with the SPA AngularJS application.
 It uses the same application services to perform actions.
 This is a screenshot from the application:

 <img src="images/mpa-screenshot.png" alt="Multi Page Application Screenshot" class="img-thumbnail" width="1056" height="805" />